 Père Lachaise Cemetery provides the perfect place for flânerie - strolling around and observing all your surroundings.

 Whether you've already taken a guided tour and want to see more on your own or just want to walk around one of the most beautiful sites in Paris, you're almost guaranteed to find fascinating sights among Père Lachaise's rolling hills, winding paths, and 70,000 burial sites.
-The upper levels feature panoramic views of city rooftops and even the Eiffel Tower.

 3. Use a Printable Map of Père Lachaise Cemetery to Find Your Favorite Celebrity Graves